pnieves2019/MAELAS/README.md

 Step 2: Test MAE
 --------------------------------------------------------

 It is recommended to verify the Magnetocrystalline Anisotropy Energy (MAE) before the calculation of magentostriction coefficients.
-In order to test MAE, copy the relaxed POSCAR, POTCAR and maelas.py files in the same folder where you want to generate the input files for VASP jobs.
+In order to test MAE, copy the relaxed POSCAR, POTCAR in the same folder where you want to generate the input files for VASP jobs.
 In the terminal, after going to this folder then type

-python3 maelas.py -m -i POSCAR_rlx -k 70 –s1 1 0 0 –s2 0 0 1
+maelas -m -i POSCAR_rlx -k 70 -s1 1 0 0 -s2 0 0 1

-where -m indicates that you want to generate input VASP files for the calculation of MAE, -i POSCAR_rlx is the initial relaxed POSCAR file (you can name it whatever you want), -k 70 is the length parameter that determines a regular mesh of k-points, -s1 1 0 0 is the first spin direction to calculate MAE: s1x s1y s1z and –s2 0 0 1 is the second spin direction to calculate MAE: s2x s2y s2z .
+where -m indicates that you want to generate input VASP files for the calculation of MAE, -i POSCAR_rlx is the initial relaxed POSCAR file (you can name it whatever you want), -k 70 is the length parameter that determines a regular mesh of k-points, -s1 1 0 0 is the first spin direction to calculate MAE: s1x s1y s1z, while -s2 0 0 1 is the second spin direction to calculate MAE: s2x s2y s2z.
 It will generate the following files:

 POSCAR_0_0 (it is the same POSCAR as )
 INCAR_0_C (non-collinear calculation where C=1,2 is the spin orientation case)